-hoto by Whiffletree Nursery

-SEMI-FERTILE | ZONE 4 | HARVEST: EARLY SEPT.
-132-4531 Dwarf (Quince A) E 132-4587 Semi-Dwarf (OHxF87) E

-Click here to go back to the index

-MAGNESS

-A medium sized greenish brown pear with light, russeting, Magness is considered by many to be the very finest flavoured of all the pears when fully ripe.
+MAGNESS A medium sized greenish brown pear with light, russeting, Magness is considered by many to be the very finest flavoured of all the pears when fully ripe.
 It's rich, sugary, smooth, aromatic flesh is juicy and grit free with a slightly tougher skin which reduced insect damage and contributes to longer shelf life.
 Can be stored up to four months.
-Extremely fireblight resistant tree grows
+Extremely fireblight resistant tree grows more spreading than most

 Photo by Whiffletree Nursery

-more spreading than most pears and is moderately productive.
+pears and is moderately productive.
 Needs a strong pollination partner, such as Honey Sweet or Rescue.

 NEEDS A POLLENIZER | ZONE 4/5 | HARVEST: MID-LATE SEPT.

 133-4531 Dwarf (Quince A) E

-\$49.95
+\$53.95

 MAX RED BARTLETT

 An attractive, solid reddish-brown pear.
 Discovered in Washington State in 1938, this unique and interesting variation of the old, familiar Bartlett offers some distinct advantages that are more than skin deep.
 It has the tangy, regular Bartlett flavour but is decidedly sweeter.
 The tree is slightly more fire blight resistant and tends to start bearing at a younger age.
-Also considered to be every bit as cold hardy and compact.
+Also

 Photo by Whiffletree Nursery

-SEMI-FERTILE | ZONE 4/5 | HARVEST: EARLY SEPT.
+considered to be every bit as cold hardy and compact.

+${\bf SEMI\text{-}FERTILE^} \ | \ {\bf ZONE} \ 4/5 \ | \ {\bf HARVEST:} \ {\bf EARLY} \ {\bf SEPT.}$

 133-4887 Semi-Dwarf (OHxF 87) E

-\$49.95
+\$53.95

 NOVA

 Introduced by Bill MacKentley of St. Lawrence Nurseries of up state New York.
 He considered it his best variety and named it after his daughter Nova.
 Large, thin skinned pear has a smooth, creamy texture.
 Delightful fresh eating and also one of the best for canning.
 Appears to be scab and fire blight resistant as well as self-fertile.
 Growth habit is more spreading than most pear trees.
-Nova is naturally quite compact and nearly as hardy as Patten.
+Nova is naturally

-Photo by Whiffletree Nursery

-SEMI-FERTILE | ZONE 3/4 | HARVEST: MID SEPT.
-133-6597 Large Semi-Dwarf (OHxF 97) E

-\$49.95

-PATTEN

-Introduced in 1922 and still esteemed as the best quality large hardy pear available, with proven winter survival below -40°C!
+PATTEN Introduced in 1922 and still esteemed as the best quality large hardy pear available, with proven winter survival below -40°C!
 Fruit size and shape is similar to Bosc.
 Tender, juicy, fine textured flesh with subtle almond flavour makes great fresh eating.
 Also works well for canning.
-Ideally it is picked a week before
+Ideally it is picked a week before maturity then allowed to ripen.

-Photo by Whiffletree Nursery maturity then allowed to ripen.
-Good fire blight resistance.
+Photo by Whiffletree Nursery Good fire blight resistance.
 One of the best pollenizers for other varieties.
 NEEDS A POLLENIZER | ZONE 3 | HARVEST: MID-LATE SEPT.
-134-0187 Semi-Dwarf (OHxF 87) E 134-0197 Large Semi-Dwarf (OHxF 97) E \$49.95 \$49.95 Pollination Tip
+134-0187 Semi-Dwarf (OHxF 87) E 134-0197 Large Semi-Dwarf (OHxF 97) E \$53.95 \$53.95 RESCUE Here is one we've brought back after encountering the fruit.

-All European (regular) and Asian pears will pollinate each other providing their bloom times overlap.
-Generally you can go by the expected harvest time, meaning only the very early and the very late might not be compatible with each other.
-However, since Asian pears, on average, bloom earlier than Europeans, you might pair an early European with a mid or late Asian.
-RESCUE Here is one we've brought back after encountering the fruit.
 As Raintree Nursery puts it, "Everyone who sees and tastes these huge, handsome pears insists on buying a tree!"
-Bright yellow fruit has an orange-red blush.
+Bright yellow fruit has an orangered blush.
 The flesh is creamy, smooth and meltingly juicy with a mild flavour like a Clapp's Favourite.
 The small core makes it easy to can.
 Productive tree, can benefit from support to prevent branch breakage due to fruit overload.

+Photo by Whiffletree Nursery

+SEMI-FERTILE | ZONE 4/5 | HARVEST: MID SEPT.

+134-1131 Dwarf (Quince A) ε 134-1187 Semi-Dwarf (OHxF 87) ε \$53.95 \$53.95

+SHENANDOAHTM

-Photo by Whiffletree Nursery ${\bf SEMI\text{-}FERTILE^} \ | \ {\bf ZONE} \ 4/5 \ | \ {\bf HARVEST:} \ {\bf MID} \ {\bf SEPT}.$ 134-1131 Dwarf (Quince A) E 134-1187 Semi-Dwarf (ОНхF 87) E \$49.95 \$49.95 SHENANDOAHTM A newer variety from the USDA program at Ohio State University, introduced in 2002.
+A newer variety from the USDA program at Ohio State University, introduced in 2002.
 Shenandoah is ideal for folks who want a Bartlett type pear with a slightly more pronounced Bartlett flavour, and keeps much better, but best of all, is practically immune to fireblight.
-This versatile, later-season pear is a perfect fit for either commercial or home use.
+This versatile, later-season pear is a perfect fit for either commercial or home